 It’s the same old Link in a brand new adventure: Breath of the Wild throws you in a vast open world to explore with complete freedom of whatever you want to do.
 There are no quests that you need to finish to go from one stage to another as the story is told through flashbacks, so you can enjoy the game at your own pace.
 The game also isn’t short of challenging scenarios, which you need to solve on your own with no given tips at all.
 Like all Zelda games, Breath of the wild features an outstanding musical score that harmonizes well with its unique visual style, making it an instant classic.
 The intuitive gameplay will surely immerse you in the game’s scenic world for dozens and dozens of hours.
 It’s no wonder that this game isn’t only hailed as the best game of 2017, but also one of the best of all time.

 Our final thoughts

-While some of these games haven’t been released last year, it’s actually this year that they truly shine.
+While some of these games haven’t been released in 2016, it’s actually in 2017 that they truly shine.
 As this list is made up of different genres, it’s just really up to you which ones you should play as tastes easily differ from one person to another.